Mardi-himal-trek

 • Tourist bus transportation between Kathmandu and Pokhara

-• A duffel bag, a sun hat and a t-shirt as a souvenir
+• Duffel bag, sun hat, and MountainKick t-shirt as souvenirs

-• Farewell dinner in Kathmandu on the final evening
+• Farewell dinner in Kathmandu featuring traditional Nepali cuisine on the final evening

 What's Not Included

-• All meals during the trek (teahouses offer various meal options for purchase)
+• All meals during the trek—teahouses offer various options for purchase

-• Lunch and dinner in Kathmandu and Pokhara (except farewell dinner)
+• Lunch and dinner in Kathmandu and Pokhara except for the farewell dinner

-• Extra night accommodation in Kathmandu and Pokhara due to early arrival, late departure, or early return from the mountain due to any reason
+• Extra night accommodation in Kathmandu or Pokhara due to early arrival, late departure, or unexpected return from the mountains

-• Personal expenses (phone calls, laundry, bar bills, battery recharge, extra porters, bottled water, shower, etc.)
+• Personal expenses including phone calls, laundry, bar bills, battery recharge, extra porters, bottled water, hot showers

 Accommodation during the Trip